danking/dot-emacs/README.md

 "project".

 - `C-c p h` performs a fuzzy-search for files in this project.
 - `C-c p s r` performs a `ripgrep` search over all files in this project.
+If your cursor is sitting on a "word" (basically any sequence of non-whitespace, non-quote characters), `C-c p s r RET` will search for that word.
+This is how I do project-wide search for uses of a Python constant.
+- `C-c p c` "compiles" the current project.
+If I'm working on Python code, the first time I open a Python file I run `C-c p c make -j16 check-all RET` and then every subsequent time I want to check the syntax of the whole project, I can just run `C-c p c RET`

 ### Python
 When editing Python, there are three important Emacs packages: `elpy`, `flycheck`, and `pyvenv`.